 To see metrics, your service must meet the requirements listed below, and the service should have collected data in the last 30 minutes.
 The New Relic agent attempts to automatically collect data for functions on classes that are tied to HTTP requests.
 In many cases, and with many frameworks that use an MVC framework, these are often methods on a Controller class.

 Because all requests by the New Relic agent are not collected all the time, it’s possible that low trafficked methods will not see any data.
 If data is missing for a specific method that you wish to see results for, custom instrumentation can be used to fill any gaps.
 See guidance for Java, .NET, PHP, Python, Ruby, Go and Node.js.
 Also note that for Node.js, code-level metrics are not captured for anonymous functions.

-Your code reviews can now also be more data driven by leveraging golden metrics during the review process.
+Your code reviews can now also be more data driven by leveraging performance metrics during the review process.
 Code-level metrics are displayed in the diffs for both pull requests and feedback requests, allowing you to make sure that performance issues get addressed as part of the changes.

-Click the CodeLens to see charts visualizing each of the golden metrics.
+Click the CodeLens to see charts visualizing each of the metrics.
 If the repository is associated with multiple New Relic-monitored entities, you can easily switch between them.
 This will change the entity upon which the code-level metrics displayed in the editor are based.